-The Scriptures teach that much of our spiritual renewal is by the washing of the Word of God, which cleanses our minds and the service is known as the
+The Scriptures teach that much of our spiritual renewal is by the washing of the Word of God, which cleanses our minds and purifies our hearts.
+This portion of the service is known as the

-Liturgy of the Word, and it consists of the readings, the sermon, the creed, and the prayers of
+Liturgy of the Word, and it consists of the readings, the sermon, the creed, and the prayers of the people.